Nosa Igiebor

-Emmanuel Nosakhare Igiebor (born 9 November 1990), commonly known as Nosa Igiebor or Nosa, is a Nigerian footballer who plays as a midfielder.
+Emmanuel Nosakhare Igiebor (born 9 November 1990), commonly known as Nosa Igiebor or Nosa, is a Nigerian former professional footballer who plays as a midfielder.
 He was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.

 Club career

 After appearing in his homeland with Sharks and Warri Wolves, Nosa joined Tippeligaen side Lillestrøm in 2009.
 He held a starting spot during his time in Norway, being an important offensive unit in the 2011 campaign, netting eight times in 17 matches.

 On 8 August 2011, Nosa signed for Hapoel Tel Aviv, for transfer fee of 8 million krones.
-On 18 August 2011, he made his debut in Hapoel during the Europa League Playoffs against FK Ekranas.
+On 18 August 2011, he made his debut in Hapoel during the UEFA Europa League Playoffs against FK Ekranas.
 Four days later he scored his first goal for Hapoel against Maccabi Petah-Tikva.
 On 14 May 2012, Nosa scored the winning goal in the Israeli cup final in a 2–1 victory over Maccabi Haifa.

-On 24 August 2012, Nosa moved to Spain for a transfer fee of 1.2 million euro, signing a four-year deal with Real Betis.
+On 24 August 2012, Nosa moved to Spain for a transfer fee of €1.2 million, signing a four-year deal with Real Betis.
 On 12 April 2013, he scored his first goal in Betis against Sevilla FC after coming on as a substitute in the 89th minute.
 He finished his two seasons in Betis with 2 goals in 28 appearances.

 On 22 July 2014, Nosa joined Maccabi Tel-Aviv.
 On 30 July 2014, he made his debut in Maccabi in a 1–0 loss to Maribor during the Champions League Qualifiers.

 On 8 September 2017, Vancouver Whitecaps FC announced that Nosa had been signed for the remainder of the 2017 season, with club options for 2018 and 2019.